TosbackCgusBridge-Bot/CGUs-versions/Noaa/Privacy Policy.md

 *   Budgets, grants and Corporate Services
 *   Educational resources

-Enter Search Terms July 2018 was 4th warmest July on record for the globe Polar sea ice coverage remains smaller than normal AROUND NOAA // Heat-seeking citizen scientists zero-in on D.C., Baltimore for mapping mission New smoke data from NOAA satellites keeps traveling public out of harm's way \[EXT\] Teachers: Go back to school with NOAA
+Enter Search Terms Labor Day holiday forecast: Seasonable temperatures, rain chances across much of U.S. AROUND NOAA // Fact vs. fiction: 3 things you thought you knew about jellyfish Teachers: Go back to school with NOAA Heat-seeking citizen scientists zero-in on D.C., Baltimore for mapping mission New smoke data from NOAA satellites keeps traveling public out of harm's way \[EXT\]

 *   About our agency
 *   News and features